OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

         Message
         [Optional] Auto Dismiss. true by default
         [Optional] Time to dismiss (in ms)
-    */
+        [Optional] Has action link. false by default [Optional] Link to show
+        [Optional] Has file to be downloaded. false by default [Optional] Callback function to download the file */
     this._context.showToast(this._context.toastStyle.INFO, "Info Title", 'Info Message', true, 5000);